This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 way to capture three domain constraints: first, it sets the type of the id column to INT; second, it adds a

-this column; third, it sets the default value for this column to an automatically-incrementing sequence, which
+this column; third, it sets the default value for this column to an automatically incrementing sequence, which

 generates a monotonically increasing ID that is guaranteed to be unique for each new row.
 This is why the id column

-ended up with IDs 1, 2, and 3 in Example 142.
+ends up with IDs 1, 2, and 3 in Example 145.

 Key constraints

-A primary key is a column or set of columns that can be used to uniquely identify each row in a
+The primary key is a column or columns that can be used to uniquely identify each row in the table.
+Example 149 makes id the primary key, so the database will ensure that every row has a unique value for this column.

-another table.
-For example, since bank customers could have more than one account, each with their own balance,
+These allow one table to reference another table.
+For example, since bank customers could have

-instead of having a single balance column in the customers table, you could create a second table called
+more than one account, each with its own balance, instead of having a single balance column in the customers

 the id column of the customers table.
 This will prevent you from accidentally inserting a row into